-TODS supports non-transactional and transactional modes of access.
-It is determined by whether data accesses are enclosed in a transaction.
-For nontransactional accesses, data caching on Peer Servers are enabled, which results in much better performance.
-Cache invalidation between Bricks and Peer Servers is used to properly update the caches.
-However there isonly limitedguarantee about data consistency under concurrent access.
+TODS supports non-transactional and transactional

+modes of access.
+It is determined by whether data accesses are enclosed in а transaction.
+For non-transactional accesses, data caching on Peer Servers are enabled, which results in much better performance.
+However there is no guarantee about data consistency under concurrent access.
 Different Peer Servers may report different value for the same object at some moment due to asynchronous cache invalidation.
-Consistency level of non-transactional access is PRAM Consistency [6], using parallel computing terminology, i.e., writes made by each specific client are seen by others in the original order, but the global order is not guaranteed.
+Consistency level of non-transactional access is PRAM Consistency [11], using parallel computing terminology, i.e., writes made by each specific client are seen by others in the original order, but the global order is not guaranteed.

 In contrast, transactions in TODS are fully ACID but incur additional overhead.
 As previously mentioned, Bricks are designed to be transactional.
 So transactions involving one brick (local transaction) are easily done.
 Distributed transactions on multiple bricks are managed using the two-phase commit protocol.
-This approach is chosen in favor of global concurrency control because the 2-phase commit protocol is not prohibitively expensive given the low latency property of modern LAN [4], and it is a relative simple protocol.
+This approach is chosen in favor of global concurrency control because the 2-phase commit protocol is not prohibitively expensive given the low latency property of modern LAN [5], and it is a relative simple protocol.
 TODS prefers to do local transaction whenever possible.
 E.g., multiple objects inserted in a transaction always go to the same brick.
 When distributed transaction must be done, the corresponding Peer Server acts as the transaction manager, and participating Bricks act as resource managers.
 All status information of ongoing distributed transactions is stored persistently in a simple database managed by the Peer Server, in order to make both Peer Server and Brick failures recoverable.